 Professional practice

-He is an experienced advocate with a track record of success in high profile cases.
-He has argued over 100 cases as advocate and counsel for States, international organisations, and corporations in international courts (International Court of Justice, European Court of Human Rights, WTO, UN Tribunals), investment arbitrations (ICSID, ICSID AF, ECT, PCA, NAFTA, ICC, UNCITRAL, and LCIA), and the highest domestic courts in the UK, Hong Kong, BVI, and Bahamas as well as in domestic employment tribunals.
+Professor Dan Sarooshi KC has a track record of success in high profile cases.
+He has argued over 110 cases as advocate and counsel for States, international organisations, and corporations in international courts (International Court of Justice, European Court of Human Rights, WTO, UN Tribunals), investment arbitrations (ICSID, ICSID AF, ECT, PCA, NAFTA, ICC, UNCITRAL, and LCIA), and the highest domestic courts in the UK, Hong Kong, BVI, Singapore and the Bahamas.
 His cases include:

-• 45 investor-State arbitrations for both States and investors under ICSID, ECT, ICC, LCIA, NAFTA, PCA, & UNCITRAL Rules; and
+• Over 45 investor-State arbitrations for both States and investors under ICSID, ICSID AF, ECT, ICC, LCIA, NAFTA, PCA, & UNCITRAL Rules; and

-• 50 cases before UK and other national courts, including ten cases before the UK Supreme Court and Court of Appeal and eight cases for the US Government on sovereign immunity issues.
+• Over 50 cases before UK and other national courts, including eleven cases before the UK Supreme Court and Court of Appeal and eight cases (all successful) for the US Government on sovereign immunity issues.

-His clients include 25 States (e.g. UK and USA), 23 international organizations, and corporations (e.g. BAT, Exxon Mobil, Kuwait Investment Authority and Tesco).
+His clients include 25 States (e.g. UK and USA), 23 international organizations, and corporations (e.g. BAT, Exxon Mobil, Kuwait Investment Office and Tesco).

 Before being appointed King’s Counsel, he was a member of both the UK Attorney General Panel of Counsel for Public International Law cases and the AG Panel of Counsel for Constitutional and Commercial Law cases.
 Dan was appointed by the UK and EU to the panel of arbitrators appointed to hear Brexit-related disputes.

-In parallel with his litigation and advisory services, he is Professor of Public International Law at the University of Oxford (since 2006).
+He combines his full-time advocacy and litigation services with his position as Professor of Public International Law at the University of Oxford.
 He joined the Oxford Law Faculty in 2003 and was in 2006 promoted to full Professor of Public International Law.

 What others say